News & Publications

 All bills failed to become law.
 So, what is the reality of MTB’s expiration?

 To put it simply, there is a high cost of inaction when it comes to the MTB.
-Since its expiration in December 2020, manufacturers and other businesses have experienced tariffs accumulating to more than $1 billion, which equates to around $1.3 million per day – for goods they cannot source in the United States.
-With these goods in high demand, that is, due to their role in production as most of them are raw materials, companies are left with no choice but to succumb to the extreme rates.
+Since its end in December 2020, manufacturers and other businesses have experienced tariffs that have accumulated to more than $1 billion – which equates to around $1.3 million per day – for goods they could not source in the United States.
+With these goods in high demand, as most of them are raw materials, companies are left with no choice but to succumb to the extreme rates.

-The cost of inaction directly affects prices for consumers, manufacturers’ ability to maintain needed staffing levels, and potential opportunities for current workers.
+The cost of inaction directly affects prices for consumers; as well as manufacturers’ ability to keep needed staffing levels.
 U.S. manufacturers are left with unfortunate decisions to make, most of which are detrimental to both personal and national success.
-Threats of transferring operations offshore, to obtain large cost savings, is not out of the picture for many American manufacturers.
+Threats of transferring operations offshore to obtain large cost savings is not out of the picture for many American manufacturers.

-While allowing for ad hoc tariff exemptions to products, particularly those that do not have domestically produced competition, U.S. businesses save on their manufacturing costs thereby making their end product more affordable to American consumers; however, this cannot be reality in some cases while the MTB remains expired.
+While allowing for ad hoc tariff exemptions to products, particularly those that do not have domestically produced competition, U.S. businesses save on their manufacturing costs thereby making their goods more affordable to American consumers; however, this cannot be reality in some cases while the MTB remains expired.

 For additional information regarding import tariffs and how to save on such imports, please contact Allyn International at sales@allynintl.com